githubpartners/microsoft-learn/github/analyze-code-using-codeql/includes/4-learning-content.md

 ## CodeQL CLI commands

-Once you've made the CodeQL CLI available to servers in your CI system, and ensured that they can authenticate with GitHub, you're ready to generate data.
+Once you've made the CodeQL CLI available to servers in your CI system and ensured that they can authenticate with GitHub, you're ready to generate data.

 You use three different commands to generate results and upload them to GitHub: